SteveShaffer/gitten/README.md

 - `master` is the integration branch and is not intended to be committed directly to
 - All commits to `master` are intended to be squashed PR merges

-## TODOs
+## Overall TODOs

-- Use completely separate commands to reduce any confusion with git
-  - `save` commit locally without pushing
-  - `send`? (commit and) push
+- Get a better name
 - Remove all debugging `console.log` statements
 - Fix how it runs as a "binary."
 Should be more standard and able to run with `npx`
 - Make it into an actual binary with something like pkg.